oyvczfo05177/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
 It's often better to write clear, simple code first and optimize only when necessary, based on profiling and performance metrics.

+# 2023-12-08
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
+It's better to first write code that is correct and easy to understand, and then optimize only if necessary.
+Focusing on optimization too soon can lead to overly complex code that is difficult to maintain and debug.